What's the difference?

 And let’s not forget the children’s toys which require assembly with what appears to be hundreds of tiny screws.
 Thank goodness those screws are individually packaged and labeled in those clear tiny plastic bags.

-We are very happy that we can recycle plastic into things like outdoor picnic tables, park trash cans, kid’s swing sets and colorful Adirondack patio chairs.
-Recycled material is fantastic outdoors but that’s where it stops.
+We are very happy that we can recycle plastic into things like outdoor picnic tables, park trash cans, kid’s swing sets, amazing outdoor rugs, and colorful Adirondack patio chairs.
+Recycled material is fantastic outdoors but that’s where most of it stops when it comes to healthy living inside.
 Nothing recycled plastic gets put into our homes.

 We’re all about reduce / reuse / recycle / repurpose, however the use of recycled plastic products has no place inside of a healthy home.

 That is unless you’re okay with the lingering scent of petroleum-based laundry detergent fragrances inside your house for many years to come.
-Still thinking about installing that terrazzo style recycled plastic countertops?
+Still thinking about installing that terrazzo style recycled plastic countertop?

 A healthy home focuses on your family and the planet.

-By way of utilizing only non toxic construction materials, healthy building means that our low- and no-VOC products used in our homes actually reduces the amount of chemical emissions that would otherwise result from using standard building materials.
-You’ll only find natural and biodegradable cleaning products and eco-friendly pest control on all of our jobs to ensure any runoff from our construction site doesn’t pollute the land and water around us.
-And we source natural, beautiful, nontoxic furniture for our homeowners for years.
-As Healthy Home Builders, JS2 Partners is doing its part to keep both indoor and outdoor spaces, air and water clean.
-It is our hope that more builders in the future adopt our model of building.
+By way of utilizing only non toxic construction materials, healthy building means that low- and no-VOC products are used in homes to reduce the amount of chemical emissions that would otherwise result from using standard building materials.
+You’ll only find natural and biodegradable cleaning products and eco-friendly pest control on healthy building jobs to ensure any runoff from the construction site doesn’t pollute the land and water around us.